isxuowo/mcwiki/Resources.md

 | Tin | Uncommon | Y-16 to Y-48 |
 | Titanium | Very Rare | Y-1 to Y-16 |

+In order to refine the ores, craft them with a flint & steel in the machine crafter.

 ## Machine Frames

 ![Machine Frames](https://i.imgur.com/y9EKkjY.png?1)